New Gods: Powers and abilities

 The beings of New Genesis and Apokolips call themselves gods, living outside of normal time and space in an extradimensional realm known as the Fourth World.
 Due to their proximity to the Source, a primeval energy, these New Gods have evolved into genetically stable higher beings of evolutionary perfection.

 All of the New Gods possess superhuman abilities of various kinds and differing degrees, including superhuman strength, stamina, reflexes, invulnerability and speed.
-The denizens of New Genesis and Apokolips are immortal and endowed with a greater intelligence than humans, despite their resemblance.
-Both worlds have the finest technology that the universe can offer.
+The denizens of New Genesis and Apokolips are extremely long-lived, perhaps immortal.

-Despite their immortality, the New Gods are vulnerable to a substance called Radion.
+Despite their near-immortality, the New Gods are vulnerable to a substance called Radion.
 Its source is unknown and its effects are toxic only in sustained amounts or after explosive exposure.
 The average New God can be slain by an application of Radion from a Radion blaster or bomb.

 Writer Rachel Pollack introduced the idea in "Sacrifice of the Gods" in 1996 that the New Gods were giants and that the Boom Tube would shrink them as they traveled to normal time and space or enlarge beings who traveled to the Fourth World realm.
 For example, if Superman were to travel to Apokolips under his own power, he would be miniature in comparison to the New Gods – Orion remarked that "Earth is but a speck in an air pocket" and that the universe of New Genesis is the "real world".
-Proportionally, entire planets were shown to seem no larger than golf balls.
+Proportionally, entire planets are shown to seem no larger than golf balls.